March 18, 2026

 The follow-up period after a webinar is the highest-intent window you will ever have with a prospect.
 They have spent 60–90 minutes with you.
 They know your methodology.
 They are thinking about whether your services fit their needs.
 The agency that follows up fastest and most personally in this window wins the most clients.

 "After your webinar, the hardest part is keeping track of every warm prospect and following up personally at the right time.
-Ciela AI makes this systematic — surfacing engaged attendees, drafting personalized follow-ups, and ensuring your post-webinar pipeline converts at its maximum potential.
+Ciela AI makes this systematic — surfacing engaged attendees, drafting personalised follow-ups, and ensuring your post-webinar pipeline converts at its maximum potential.
 Start your 7-day free trial at ciela.ai."

 Building a Monthly Webinar Machine